csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 ## `font-display: swap;`

 For this test, I added the `&display=swap` back in.
-In effect, this makes the font files themselves asynchronous—the browser immediately displays our fallback text before `swap`ping to the web font whenever it arrives.
+In effect, this makes the font files themselves asynchronous — the browser immediately displays our fallback text before `swap`ping to the web font whenever it arrives.
 This means we’re not going to leave users looking at any invisible text (FOIT), which makes for both a faster and more pleasant experience.

-**N.B.** It’s only more pleasant if you make the effort to define a suitable fallback to display in the interim—flashing a page full of Times New Roman before settling on Open Sans would likely be a net worse experience.
+**N.B.** It’s only more pleasant if you make the effort to define a suitable fallback to display in the interim — flashing a page full of Times New Roman before settling on Open Sans would likely be a net worse experience.
 Thankfully, [Monica](https://twitter.com/notwaldorf) has made this process not only easy, but surprisingly fun.
 I wouldn’t be able to do this bit without her [_Font Style